dotnet/csharplang/spec/namespaces.md

 ## Namespace declarations

-A *namespace_declaration* has two different forms.
-The first consists of the keyword `namespace`, followed by a namespace name and body, optionally followed by a semicolon.
-The second consists of the keyword `namespace`, followed by a namespace name, a semicolon and an optional list of directives and declarations.
+A *namespace_declaration* consists of the keyword `namespace`, followed by a namespace name and body, optionally followed by a semicolon.
+A *single_line_namespace_declaration* consists of the keyword `namespace`, followed by a namespace name, a semicolon and an optional list of directives and type declarations.

 ```antlr
 namespace_declaration